 DHInfrastructure (www.dhinfrastructure.com), an economic consulting firm based in Massachusetts, is looking to hire an analyst for its growing US energy regulatory practice.
 This is a position for someone with 2-3 years’ experience in a US state-level regulatory body (PSC, PUC, or similar), the regulatory affairs department of an energy utility, or the regulatory practice of an economic consulting firm.

 Analysts will work closely with senior-level staff, developing analysis and preparing testimony on proceedings before US state-level energy regulators.
 Responsibilities will include developing an overall strategy for approach to a case, undertaking the research and analysis agreed as part of that strategy, contributing to the preparation of discovery questions and responses to discovery questions, and contributing to the preparation of expert witness testimony.

-The position will be located in either our main office in Northampton, MA or our satellite office in Boston, MA.
+The position will be located in either our main office in Worcester, MA or our satellite office in Northampton, MA.
 We offer a competitive salary (based on relevant experience and education) along with dental, health, and retirement benefits.
 Other perks include the option to join the company mobile plan, continuing education, staff retreats, Friday happy hours, and possible work travel opportunities.

 You should apply if any, or all, of the following apply to you:

 • I have an opinion on whether it is better to recover costs through a fixed or variable charge

 • I spend my free time listening to podcasts on, reading about, or just generally sitting around thinking about energy, climate change, and/or regulatory policy issues

 • I am scrupulous and not afraid of a few hours carefully checking utility invoices

 • I think I could come up with an approach to complete the above task in less than a few hours